CybercentreCanada/cccs-aws-scooper/README.md

     - `x` represents the number of days before an object is transitioned to a given `STORAGE_CLASS`.
     - `y` represents the number of days before an object is expired/deleted (must be greater than x).
   - Omitting lifecycle rules on subsequent deployments with `configure-logging` will remove the lifecycle rules in place on the created S3 bucket.
-  - Supported storage classes can be found using the `python -m scooper.main configure-logging --help` command.
+  - Supported storage classes can be found using the `python -m scooper configure-logging --help` command.
   - Omitting the `--lifecycle-rules` option results in using the default storage class of `STANDARD` and no lifecycle policy will be in place on the created S3 bucket.
   - Examples:
     - `--lifecycle-rules "GLACIER(1d),EXPIRY(12d)"`